mjyc/cycle-robot-drivers/docs/programming_socialrobot_with_cyclejs.md

 ## Implementing "travel personality test"

 Enough backgrounds, we'll now create a robot program that tests your travel personality.
-Specifically, we'll make the robot to
+Specifically, we'll make the robot

 1. look at you while you are interacting with the robot and
 2. ask questions as shown in [this flowchart](http://www.nomadwallet.com/afford-travel-quiz-personality/).